Superalgos/Superalgos/README.md

 ## Superalgos App Installation

-**1.** If you are not already here, goto to [https://github.com/Superalgos/Superalgos](https://github.com/Superalgos/Superalgos)
+**1.** If you are not there already, go to [https://github.com/Superalgos/Superalgos](https://github.com/Superalgos/Superalgos)

-**2.** Find and click the fork button on the top-right corner of the page to create your fork/copy of this repository.
+**2.** Scroll the page all the way to the top.
+Find and click the Start button on the top-right corner of the page to like Superalgos!
+Thank you!
+This helps more developers find the project, which makes Superalgos better for you.

+**3.** Next to the Star button, find and click the Fork button to create your fork/copy of this repository.
+To fork Superalgos you need a GitHub account.
+If you don't have one, go ahead and create one.

-**3.** Once you are at the page of your fork, copy the URL from your browser's address bar.
+**4.** Once the fork is created, you will land on the page of your fork.
+Copy the URL from your browser's address bar.

-**4.** In your computer/laptop/server, open a command prompt or terminal as an administrator (to avoid issues with permissions) and type:
+**5.** In your computer/laptop/server, open a command prompt or terminal as an administrator (to avoid issues with permissions) and type:

 ```
 git clone